emberfeather/node-xml2object/readme.md

 ### .source

 The input Stream used as a source for parsing.
+Can be set to a xml file path or a readable stream.

 ### .saxStream